ozzono/portfolio/apis/ports/README.md

 ## ports.json import flow

 To import the port.json and keep it readilly available without requiring too much resources I decided to store the data in postgres database.
-Once the json is parsed and its data is stored the json_controller table would have a column named as `parsed` to avoid parsing the same file multiple times.
+Once the json is parsed and its data is stored, the json_controller table would have a column named as `parsed` to avoid parsing the same file multiple times.

 ## Note